essandess/easylist-pac-privoxy/README.md

 ### To Use: VPN

-Configure an [OpenVPN](../../../essandess/osx-openvpn-server) to use the `proxy.pac` file hosted on your LAN.
+Configure an [OpenVPN Server](../../../essandess/macos-openvpn-server) to use the `proxy.pac` file hosted on your LAN.

 This is the best option.